opencog/learn/run/3-gram-class/test-data/README.md

 * `wikipedia.txt` -- A concatenation of three English Wikipedia
   articles: "Autoethnography", "Astor House Hotel (Shanghai)", and "History of Virginia".
-These are remarkable, as the sentences are all quite very long.
-A total of 312 sentences.
+The sentences are all quite long.
+A total of 1154 sentences.